jimsander/dcm_security_guide/_sources/preface.txt

 Audience
 ~~~~~~~~

- The Dell Cloud Manager Cloud Security Guide is intended for Dell Cloud Manager administrators tasked with performing these tasks:
+ The Dell Cloud Manager Cloud Security Guide is intended for Dell Cloud Manager administrators responsible for performing these tasks:

  * Designing and implementing security policies to protect the cloud resources and associated data of an organization from unauthorized access.
  * Creating, maintaining and terminating Dell Cloud Manager user accounts, groups, roles and access rights.